Twin Cogenesis: Introduction

 which suggests dark matter and baryon asymmetry may have a common origin.
 This can be explained by the so-called asymmetric dark matter hypothesis that the dark particles are in thermal equilibrium with SM particles in the early universe, and their chemical potentials and thus their number densities are of the same order.
 Hence, if the mass of the dark particle is of the same order as the mass of baryons, the cosmic coincidence Eq.~(\ref{RDMB}) can be naturally satisfied.
 For a sample of asymmetric dark matter works see~\cite{Kaplan:2009ag,Cohen:2010kn,Ibe:2011hq,Feng:2012jn}, and for reviews see~\cite{Davoudiasl:2012uw,Petraki:2013wwa,Zurek:2013wia}.

 The null result of new particle searches at the TeV scale from the Large Hadron Collider (LHC) challenges traditional solutions to the hierarchy problem, which usually predict new degree of freedom at the TeV scale.
 The paradigm of neutral naturalness~\cite{Craig:2014aea, Chacko:2005pe, Burdman:2006tz, Cai:2008au, Csaki:2017jby, Serra:2017poj, Xu:2018ofw, Cohen:2018mgv, Xu:2019xuo, Ahmed:2020hiw} addresses this hierarchy problem by incorporating sub-TeV scale color neutral top partners, which are less constrained at the LHC.
 In particular, mirror twin Higgs model~\cite{Chacko:2005pe} is the prime and first example of neutral naturalness, which introduces a mirror copy of SM particles, referred to as the twin sector, charged under the mirror SM gauge groups only.
+The mirror symmetry can be traced back to the idea of mirror world scenario~\cite{Lee:1956qn,Kobzarev:1966qya,Pavsic:1974rq,Blinnikov:1982eh}.
 A discrete $\mathbb{Z}_2$ symmetry between the SM and the twin sector ensures that the quadratic divergences from the SM gauge bosons and top quark loop corrections on the Higgs mass square are cancelled by contributions from the mirror particles running in the loop.
 This protects the Higgs mass from radiative corrections up to some intermediate scale $\Lambda$, and thus solves the little hierarchy problem.
 While this setup is theoretically appealing, it is difficult to reconcile with cosmological observations.
 It predicts light twin neutrinos and twin photon giving too large contribution to the energy density of the Universe at late times, which has been excluded by the observations of the big bang nucleosynthesis (BBN) and anisotropies in the cosmic microwave background (CMB).

 This cosmological tension can be alleviated by relaxing the exact $\mathbb{Z}_2$ symmetry between the SM and the twin mass spectra.
 The first proposal was the fraternal twin Higgs model~\cite{Craig:2015pha}, in which only the third generation of SM fermions was copied in the twin sector and the twin hypercharge was not gauged.
 Other proposals include imposing hard breaking of the $\mathbb{Z}_2$ symmetry in Yukawa couplings of the twin sector~\cite{Barbieri:2016zxn,Barbieri:2017opf}, lifting the twin neutrino masses~\cite{Csaki:2017spo}, raising the mass of twin charged particles~\cite{Harigaya:2019shz}.
 All of these solutions allow a great reduction of the number of degrees of freedom in the twin sector at late times, leading to a suppression of the dark radiation.
 Dark matter can be naturally accommodated within these proposals~\cite{Craig:2015xla, Garcia:2015loa, Garcia:2015toa, Farina:2015uea} and twin baryogenesis was also addressed~\cite{Farina:2016ndq} along this direction.